sbravo15/JavaScriptBasics/DifferenceLoops.md

 while(!done);
 ```
 This loop is almost the same as a while-loop but I would prefer this when I need something done `ATLEAST ONCE` before I start verifying whatever it is that would make me wanna loop and do that code again.

-Example: ask a user for an input for the first time and then validate it.
+-Example: ask a user for an input for the first time and then validate it.
 If wrong input given then loop back and ask for input again